Every organized event must have some rules to help make it a fair, fun, and safe event for all participants. We are no different, so here are ours:

 We are required to leave the trail as clean, if not cleaner, than we found it.
 It is the responsibility of runners to keep the trail free of trash, not our volunteers.
 Please pay special attention to proper disposal of gel packets and foil wrappers.
 Carry litter to the next Aid Station where garbage bags are provided.
+Aid stations are abundant.
 Any runner caught littering the trail is subject to immediate disqualification.

 9. Crews may assist only at designated crew access sites.
 PACING is not allowed!!
 What is pacing?
 Pacers are non-registered runners who accompany registered runners on the race course for more than 500 yards.